 Give them something new to discover

-Kenny Leck runs an iconic store in Singapore called BooksActually that sells a carefully curated motley of books, assorted objects from long ago (i.e. vintage), and odds-and-ends that book lovers universally tend to love: notebooks, tote bags, and sealing wax (after all, isn’t the purest of writing found in a heartfelt letter?)
-This local bookstore…
+Kenny Leck runs an iconic store in Singapore called BooksActually.
+It is a local bookstore that specializes in carefully curated books, vintage goods, and odds-and-ends that book lovers universally tend to love.
+They offer an assortment of items such as notebooks, tote bags, and sealing wax, celebrating the art of writing and communication.
+BooksActually has…

 The bookstore slows you down